Lindafchsl/abap-file-formats/docs/json.md

 ```abap
 "! $values {@link source_name.data:constant_name}
 ```
-The names of the components of the constant are written as external (JSON) values to the JSON Schema after being transformed to camel case (e.g, component `badi_definition` is transformed to the enum value `badiDefinition` in the JSON Schema).
+The names of the components of the constant are written as external (JSON) values to the JSON Schema after being transformed to camel case (e.g. component `badi_definition` is transformed to the enum value `badiDefinition` in the JSON Schema).
 The corresponding values of the components represent the internal (ABAP) values.

-If not the transformed name of a component shall be used, the enum value can be overwritten by adding an ABAP Doc comment with the annotation keyword
+If the transformed name of a component shall not be used, the enum value can be overwritten by adding an ABAP Doc comment with the annotation keyword
 ```abap
 "! $enumValue 'newEnumValue'
 ```
 to the specific component.
-However, we recommend using this feature for overwriting the enum values rarely.
+However, we rarely recommend using this feature for overwriting the enum values.

 Titles and descriptions of the enum values are passed to the JSON Schema in the same way as described above.
 They are written in the fields `enumTitles` and `enumDescriptions`.